 - 🔰 Information: If an AppImage downloaded from the NX Software Center does not work out of the box and its creator no longer maintains it, causing segmentation faults or other errors, check our tutorial to use Distrobox and run the AppImage using a container.

-Disclaimer: We do not create, maintain or host the AppImage files the software center lists.
-These files are created, maintained, and hosted by third parties, and please let their creators or maintainers know if you have issues with these files.
+Disclaimer: We do not create, maintain, or host the AppImage files the software center lists.
+These files are created, maintained, and hosted by third parties.
+Please let their creators or maintainers know if you have issues with these files.

 - Install AppImages from the AppImage Catalog and AppImage Catalog v2.